West Valley City Personal Injury Lawyer

 When thinking about pursuing a personal injury claim against someone who has caused you harm, you must consider that the other party and their insurance carrier will have experienced defense attorneys fighting to protect their interests.
 Therefore, you will also need an experienced legal professional fighting on your side to level the playing field.

 According to a study conducted by The Insurance Research Council, personal injury plaintiffs who are represented by an experienced personal injury lawyer recover 3.5 times as much compensation than those without representation.
-This is why it is so important that if you have been seriously injured as a result of someone else’s wrongdoing, you enlist the help of a qualified personal injury attorney who can help you maximize your financial recovery.
+This is why it is so important that if you have been seriously injured as a result of someone else’s wrongdoing, you enlist the help of a qualified personal injury attorney who can help you maximize your financial recovery against powerful insurance companies.

 To consult with an experienced personal injury lawyer in West Valley City, call Handy & Handy at (801) 264-6677, or visit our contact page to schedule a free no-obligation consultation.
 We handle personal injury cases on a contingency fee basis, meaning you pay no fee unless we recover compensation on your behalf.

 Areas We Serve

 Downtown | Sugar House | The Avenues | Capitol Hill | Marmalade | Central City | East Central | Liberty Wells | Rose Park | Glendale | Poplar Grove | Fairpark | Westpointe | Bonneville Hills | Millcreek | Holladay | Gilmer Park | Mount Olympus | Yalecrest | Highland Park | Federal Heights | Cottonwood Heights| Wasatch Hollow | North Temple.